 How do I complete a revision request?

 If changes are needed at any point after a job is submitted, the job may be sent back to your account as a revision request.

 A revision request can occur for a variety of reasons, including but not limited to:

 - If the job does not pass the plagiarism check

 - An excessive number of grammatical errors occur throughout the job

 When a revision is requested, it will appear on the Home page of your account in the section titled “Revision Requests.”

-Note that customers who are on the Dickinson membership receive one round of revisions.
-Hemingway and Austen members receive two rounds of revisions.
+Note that some customers may have more than one round of revisions available, dependent on their membership level.
 This designation of a job potentially requiring a second round of revisions will always be visible in your dashboard before you take the job.